tracking-exposed/youtube.tracking.exposed/content/_index.md

 ### Outreach

-1. Talk to the content producers (*"When I'm grow-up I want to be a youtuber!*): they are one of the first large category in the world which is vocal, it is sensible about algorithm discrimination (demonetization, unlisting, automated+human take down)
+1. Talk to the content producers - *"When grow-up I'll be a youtuber!* - they are one of the first large category in the world which is vocal, and sensible about algorithm discrimination (demonetization, unlisting, automated+human take down).
 2. YouTubers are trying to deduct the effect of algorithm, We can offer a tool which YouTubers may have an interest in promoting among their audiences.
 There is a list of functionalities meant for communities, and others meant for researchers.
 3. The website is a technical reference, is meant to describe technology.
 If the interest arise, other website might use our data and do their own analysis and communication.